 Before we begin our analysis, let's mention the history of Mountain Dew.
 In 1948, this beverage was officially launched.
 Mountain Dew was originally created because people in the Knoxville area of the United States had difficulty finding sodas that could be mixed with alcohol.
 Mountain Dew was also another name given to moonshine – a bootlegged alcohol made from grain.
 At that time, the company's brand image was quite different from what we know today.

 In 1964, after negotiations with Coca-Cola, it was finally the multinational PepsiCo that got its hands on the rights to Mountain Dew.
-Seeing the great potential of this soft drink, PepsiCo then changed the entire brand image.
+Seeing the great potential of this beverage, PepsiCo then changed the entire brand image.
 The reason was simple.
 The company wanted to target a younger clientele.
-With its electric green color, citrus taste and high caffeine content, Mountain Dew was the 4th most consumed soft drink in the United States in 2010.
+With its electric green color, citrus taste and high caffeine content, Mountain Dew was the 4th most consumed carbonated soft drink in the United States in 2010.
 Over the years, there have been numerous advertising campaigns to promote the brand and variants of its original recipe.
 Who doesn't remember the strange Puppy Monkey Baby advertisement from the 2016 Super Bowl?

 What did the first Mountain Dew logo look like?
 Before the company was purchased by PepsiCo, the brand image revolved around the theme of moonshine and the rural side of the central United States.
 Mountain Dew's original logo was then a signature logo – a logo consisting only of the company name in a sans-serif font.
 Back then, green, a shade reminiscent of nature, and white were used.
 This logo was used from 1948 to 1969.

 As was the case with Pepsi's branding, Mountain Dew has had several logo redesigns during its existence.
-At the dawn of the 70s, the company bet on a younger brand image thanks to a logo that was both simple and a little psychedelic.
+At the dawn of the 70s, the company bet on a younger brand image thanks to a new logo that was both simple and a little psychedelic.
 They played with the curves and the spacing of the letters.
 The name of the drink was no longer presented only on a single line, but on two to make it more dynamic.
 At that time, green and red were used.
 There would then be minor redesigns of the logo in 1980, 1991 and 1996.

 In 1998, a new Mountain Dew logo was born.
 It was to some extent a continuation of the logo of recent decades.
 Curves were removed for well-defined lines.
 A green shadow surrounded the logo and another font with slight serifs was chosen.
 We are far from the 70s.
 Then, in 2005, this logo was redesigned.
 They accentuated the serifs around the logo with a yellow color this time.
 Remember, this was a time when the tribal tattoos were fashionable.
 They played with the letters to create an effect of a fisheye type.
 This version is still used today in some countries.